Visas, permits, residence

 Where can I make enquiries about immigration?

-- See the Department of Home Affairs' information on permanent residence permits by category.
+- See the Department of Home Affairs' information on permanent residence permits.

-- If you are in South Africa, find your nearest Department of Home Affairs office.
+- If you are in South Africa, visit your nearest Department of Home Affairs office.

 - Find out where to apply in your own country from this list of South African offices abroad or refer to the box on the right.